Article Table Of Contents

-Bridgeport, Hurricane, Nitro: These cities aren’t just some of the best places to live in West Virginia.
+Bridgeport, Vienna, Hurricane: These cities aren't just some of the best places to live in West Virginia.
 They are also home to some of the richest people in the Mountain State.

 If you're thinking of moving to one of these towns, you'll probably need to start saving.
 The richest places in West Virginia share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

 How did we come up with these mega wealthy cities?
 We analyzed Census data from the 2014-2018 American Community Survey for the 27 places in West Virginia with more than 5,000 people.

 At the end of the day, here's the set of the 10 richest places in West Virginia for 2020:

 - Bridgeport (Photos | Homes For Sale)

 - South Charleston (Photos | Homes For Sale)